Licensing criteria for centre-based ECE services

 Other useful sites for help with employment issues:

-The Ministry of Business, Innovation and Employment provides comprehensive advice for employers through its Employer Relations website.
+The Ministry of Business, Innovation and Employment provides comprehensive advice for employers through its Employment New Zealand website.
 This gives you access to such tools such as an Employment Agreement Builder and a Holiday and Leave calculator, and resources including:

 The Employment Relations Service website has a wealth of information.
 This includes templates for letters to appoint staff, fact sheets, employment agreement guides and help calculating parental leave for your staff.
 There is also an ‘Ask a question’ feature.
 This site is highly recommended - there is a huge range of resources to help.